 So here we are: It’s officially holiday treat season, a sugar-infused multiweek celebration of creamy, nutmeg-infused eggnog, melt-in-your-mouth truffles, and baked goods you’ve been thinking about since July.
 It’s hard to know where to start — let alone where to stop.

-“Treats and tempting foods surround us during the holidays, and it’s hard to say ‘no’ when they’re offered,” Logan said.
+“Treats and tempting foods surround us during the holidays, and it’s hard to say ‘no’ when they’re offered,” Anderson said.
 “Instead of wasting calories on a cookie or candy that you don’t love, save them for your favorite treat – one that you absolutely love, is satisfying, and you look forward to each year.”

-To provide a little guidance, Logan offered the following list, which shows the nutrition values of many of our favorite holiday treats, and how much exercise a 180-pound person would need to do to burn off the extra calories.
+To provide a little guidance, Anderson offered the following list, which shows the nutrition values of many of our favorite holiday treats, and how much exercise a 180-pound person would need to do to burn off the extra calories.
 And keep reading for a few of her favorite tips for staying healthy in the face of temptation.

 Starbucks Toasted White Chocolate Mocha